MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/nbllso/ns-nbllso-ndis_tcp_large_send_offload_net_buffer_list_info.md

 ### -field LsoV2TransmitComplete.Type

 The offload type that the miniport driver performed.
-The mniport driver leaves this value the
+The miniport driver leaves this value the
         same as it was when the overlying driver submitted the packet for transmit.

  For example, when a send operation is complete, the miniport driver sets this member to <b>NDIS_TCP_LARGE_SEND_OFFLOAD_V2_TYPE</b>.